flavionorambuena/personal-project/README.md

 ## Continuous Integration

 GitHub Actions automatically install dependencies and build the project on every push or pull request to `main`.
-The workflow also runs a SonarQube scan.
+The workflow also runs a SonarQube scan if the required secrets are available.
 Configure `SONAR_TOKEN` and `SONAR_HOST_URL` secrets in your repository to enable code analysis.
+When these secrets are not set, the scan step is skipped so the rest of the CI workflow can complete successfully.

 ## GitHub Pages Deployment